AzonMedia/guzaba-platform-docs/README.md

 GuzabaPlatform also provides (as installable packages via composer) the fundamental components for an enterprise application like:
 - permissions management on objects & classes (static methods can have permissions too!)
+- roles hierarchy model
-- User & Roles management
+- Users & Roles management
-- Application server monitoring
+- Application server monitoring and management
 - CMS
 - CRUD
 - Assets